Lyra offers private lessons in Portland, OR at reFORM Pilates and Movement.

 Empower Yourself Though Education

-I teach private Alexander Technique lessons in Portland, Oregon.
-I am a certified Alexander Technique Teacher and a faculty member at The Contemporary Alexander School and Alexander Alliance International.
-I’ve been studying Alexander work for over a decade, first as a young dancer finding efficiency, strength, and presence, and later after a spine injury that me severely incapacitated.
+I teach private Contemporary Alexander Technique lessons in Portland, Oregon.
+I am a certified Alexander Technique Teacher and a faculty member at The Contemporary Alexander School and The Alexander Alliance International.
+I’ve been studying Alexander Work for over a decade, first as a young dancer finding efficiency, strength, and presence, and later after a spine injury that me severely incapacitated.
 Alexander Technique not only restored my health, function, and dance career after the injury, but also allowed me to awaken to a stronger, smarter body and a deeper understanding of myself.
 I work with the way our bodies wear our personal histories, past injuries, culture, social “norms”, and belief systems.
 I am interested in the decolonization of our bodies.
 I enjoy working with a diverse clientele in terms of identity, lived experience, activities, and areas of interest.
 I studied at, and am certified by, the Alexander Alliance US (Alexander Alliance International, Contemporary Alexander School).
 I am a heterosexual, white-identified, cis-gendered woman and use the pronouns she/her/hers.